Seychellois cuisine

 Seychellois cuisine is the cuisine of the Republic of Seychelles, an archipelago country consisting of 115 islands.
-Fish plays a prominent part in country's cuisine because of its location in the Indian Ocean.
-The Seychelles's cuisine has been influenced by African, British, French, Spanish, Indian and Chinese cuisines.
+Fish plays a prominent part in the country's cuisine because of its location in the Indian Ocean.
+Seychellois cuisine has been influenced by African, British, French, Spanish, Indian and Chinese cuisines.

 The use of spices such as ginger, lemongrass, coriander and tamarind are a significant component of Seychellois cuisine.
-Fresh fish and fruits are sold by street vendors in various places.
+Fresh fish and fruits are sold by street vendors.

 Common foods and dishes

 Staple foods include fish, seafood and shellfish dishes, often accompanied with rice.
 Fish dishes are cooked in several ways, such as steamed, grilled, wrapped in banana leaves, baked, salted and smoked.
 Curry dishes with rice are also a significant aspect of the country's cuisine.

 Additional food staples include shark, breadfruit, mangoes and fish.